mc256/starlight/README.md

 For more information, please check out `ctr-starlight --help` and `starlight-daemon --help`

-## Testing Server

-If you don't want to set up your own proxy server, you can use our testing server.

 ## Citation
 If you find Starlight useful in your work, please cite our NSDI 2022 paper: